jharwell/sierra/docs/src/getting-started/installation.rst

 Installing SIERRA
 =================

-This page covers everything you need before running ``sierra-cli`` for the first time.
+This page covers everything you need before running ``sierra`` for the first time.

 .. _getting-started/installation/os: